Binary-Kitchen/SolderingTutorial/README.md

 - Difficulty: **2/5**

 ### [Humo - Solder-Fume Exctractor](Humo/)
 This simple solder fume extractor just needs a PC fan and an solder fume filter.
-If you add some gogglie eyes the fume extractor has a pretty nice smiling face.
+If you add some goggly eyes the fume extractor has a pretty nice smiling face.
 It is optimised for laser cutted parts.

 <img src="Humo/manual/images/thumbnail.jpg" width=400px alt="Heart SMD">